 Pursuant to Focus' Corporate Governance Guidelines, the Board will conduct an annual self-evaluation to determine whether it and its committees are functioning effectively, and on a biennial basis, the performance of each individual director will also be evaluated.
-With respect to the Board's annual self-evaluation, the nominating, governance and sustainability committee will receive comments from all directors and report annually to the Board with an assessment of the Board's and each committee's performance.
+With respect to the Board's annual selfevaluation, the Nominating, Governance and Sustainability Committee will receive comments from all directors and report annually to the Board with an assessment of the Board's and each committee's performance.
 The assessment will review the Board's and each committee's contribution to Focus and make note of areas in which the assessments indicate the Board or committee could improve.
-With respect to the individual director evaluations, every two years, the Chairman of the Board, the chair of the nominating, governance and sustainability committee, and the Lead Independent Director will lead an evaluation process that may include a number of methods, including interviews, surveys or the use of outside consultants to solicit input.
+With respect to the individual director evaluations, every two years, the Chairman, the chair of the Nominating, Governance and Sustainability Committee, and the Lead Independent Director will lead an evaluation process that may include a number of methods, including interviews, surveys or the use of outside consultants to solicit input.
 Each director will be evaluated and will receive feedback based on a variety of factors, including his or her participation in the Board's work and overall contribution to the Board.
-The outcomes of the evaluations will be shared with the nominating, governance and sustainability committee, which will then report to the Board with its findings.
-A copy of the Corporate Governance Guidelines is available free of charge under Corporate Governance in the investor relations section of our website at www.focusfinancialpartners.com.
+The outcomes of the evaluations will be shared with the Nominating, Governance and Sustainability Committee, which will then report to the Board with its findings.
+A copy of the Corporate Governance Guidelines is available free of charge under the Governance tab in the Investor Relations section of our website at www.focusfinancialpartners.com.